-The divorce court found that the Fidelity account was wife’s sole property.
-The court found that husband had made a gift of the account to wife.
+The divorce court found that the Fidelity account was the wife’s sole property.
+The court found that the husband had made a gift of the account to the wife.
 Husband appealed.

-At another time, husband transferred the account solely to wife.
-He testified that he transferred the account to wife to protect the account from two malpractice actions then pending against him.
+At another time, the husband transferred the account solely to the wife.
+He testified that he transferred the account to his wife to protect the account from two malpractice actions then pending against him.

-Wife testified that husband gave her the account as a gift.
-The reason was that, “ he’s substantially older than me; and he wanted me to feel secure”.
+The wife testified that her husband gave her the account as a gift.
+The reason was that “ he’s substantially older than me, and he wanted me to feel secure”.
 “At that time he cared about me.”

 Husband argued, however, that wife did not claim the account as her nonmarital property in her response to his interrogatories.
 She had at first did so in her supplemental pretrial memorandum.